The new arithmetic paper in the 2016 national tests

 Many of these are skills that teachers are already aware that they need to teach, although they often represent a significant change from the old Year 2 curriculum.
 However, the way in which questions will be presented in the tests will probably be unfamiliar to children and so ensuring that children are familiar with the written representations of such problems will be important.

 What’s involved at Key Stage Two?

 The new arithmetic paper is essentially a direct replacement for the old mental arithmetic test, being taken before the two problem-solving papers.
-The test itself will take 30 minutes, containing questions worth 30 marks.
-This will lead to slightly fewer than 30 questions, as some questions on long multiplication and long division will be worth 2 marks to reflect the available marks for using an ‘approved’ method.
+The test itself will take 30 minutes, containing questions worth 340 marks (out of the 110 marks for mathematics overall).
+Most questions will be worth one mark, but those involving long multiplication and long division will be worth 2 marks to reflect the available marks for using a ‘formal’ method.

 Again, the focus will be on the Number strands of the curriculum which includes work on fractions, decimals and percentages.
 Examples in the sample questions released last year range from a fairly straightforward addition with carrying (555 + 656), to a long division calculation (1652 ÷ 28).

 As with Key Stage 1, there is a significant increase in the volume of Number work included in the new curriculum.
-Content that may be included on the new arithmetic test might include:
+Content that may be included on the new arithmetic paper might include: